 Renewable Energy.
-On June 16 the Senate adopted a "renewable portfolio standard" (RPS) requiring utilities to generate at least 10% of their electricity from renewable energy sources by 2020.
+The Senate bill includes a "renewable portfolio standard" (RPS) requiring utilities to generate at least 10% of their electricity from renewable energy sources by 2020.
 The provision was rejected by the House in passing its bill.

 Climate Change.
-An amendment by Senator Hagel passed (66-29) June 21.
-It would establish a credit-based deployment program for technologies to reduce greenhouse gas intensity and establish programs to deploy technologies in developing countries.
-A more stringent proposal from Senators McCain and Lieberman was defeated the following day (38-60).
+The Senate bill would establish a credit-based deployment program for technologies to reduce greenhouse gas intensity and establish programs to deploy technologies in developing countries.
+The House bill does not contain climate change provisions.